tpschock/QR/README.md

 **Google Sheet logging** — every lead appended as a new row, no API key or Google Cloud setup needed:
-1. Create a new Google Form with four short-answer questions: Name, Phone, Email, Property.
+1. Create a new Google Form with five short-answer questions: Name, Company, Phone, Email, Property.
 2. In the form editor's **Responses** tab, click the green Sheets icon → **Create a new spreadsheet** — this links submissions to auto-append as rows there.